vuxcode/pr1-project-Livraan/README.md

 > Made some more CSS to the actual quiz.
 Began to look at a restart button but can't figure out how to make it work.
 Will write in the questions when i have created the restart button.

+> Got help at the lesson today to make a restart button.
+Made it work and added some CSS to make it look good.
+Want to try make a progress bar instead of a progress that just says "Question x out of y".
+But first i'm gonna write in the rest of my questions and then make some final touches to the quiz.

 > Links:
 >
 > https://www.w3schools.com/default.asp